hibernator11/Fellowship-Institute-of-Contemporary-History-Slovenia-2026/README.md

 - Candela, G., Chambers, S., Irollo, A., Freire, N., Dritsou, V., Isaac, A., Benardou, A., Garnett, V., & Tasovac, T. (n.d.).
 A Workflow to publish Collections as Data: looking back at Europeana.eu and forward to the common European data space for cultural heritage (Version 1, Vol. 965).
 Transformations: A DARIAH Journal . https://doi.org/10.46298/transformations.14774
 - Candela, G., Rosiński, C., & Margraf, A. (2025).
 A reproducible framework to publish and reuse Collections as data: the case of the European Literary Bibliography (Version 4, Vol. 965, Issue 170).
 Transformations: A DARIAH Journal . https://doi.org/10.46298/transformations.14729
 - Candela, G., Cuper, M., Holownia, O., Gabriëls, N., Dobreva, M., Mahey, M. (2024).
 A Systematic Review of Wikidata in GLAM Institutions: a Labs Approach.
 In: Antonacopoulos, A., et al. Linking Theory and Practice of Digital Libraries.
 TPDL 2024.
 Lecture Notes in Computer Science, vol 15178.
 Springer, Cham. https://doi.org/10.1007/978-3-031-72440-4_4
+- Gustavo Candela, Sally Chambers, Tim Sherratt: An approach to assess the quality of Jupyter projects published by GLAM institutions.
+J. Assoc.
+Inf.
+Sci.
+Technol.
+74(13): 1550-1564 (2023)